sensu/catalog/integrations/ssl/ssl-cert-monitoring/README.md

 ## Overview

-Collect metrics on and monitor SSL certificates.
+Collect metrics on and monitor remote SSL certificates, via HTTPS or TCP.

 This integration includes the following resources: